OfficeDev/office-scripts-docs/docs/testing/undo.md

 ---
-title: 'Undo the effects of an Office Script'
+title: 'Undo the changes made by running an Office Script'
-description: 'Use the version history of Excel on the web to undo the effects of running a script.' ms.date: 12/13/2019
+description: 'Use the version history of Excel on the web to undo the changes made by running a script.' ms.date: 01/08/2019
 localization_priority: Normal
 ---

-# Undo the effects of an Office Script
+# Undo the changes made by running an Office Script

 You cannot undo a script using the **Undo** command.
 Instead, you must restore a previous version of the workbook from your cloud storage.